-- Consumers with annual household incomes between 100 and 400 percent of the federal poverty level (FPL) may qualify for subsidies to offset some of the cost of insurance premiums.
-For a single-member household, the dollar amount ranges from $11,770 to $47,080.
-However, subsidy amounts greatly tail off beyond 250 percent of FPL (approximately $29,425 for an individual).
+- Consumers with annual household incomes between 100 and 400 percent of the federal poverty level (FPL) may qualify for subsidies to offset the cost of insurance premiums.
+For a single-member household, the subsidy ranges from $12,060 to $48,240.
+However, subsidy amounts greatly tail off beyond 250 percent of FPL or approximately $30,150 for a single person.

-- Community-rating under the ACA mandates that a high-risk individual cannot be charged more than three times the amount of a low-risk individual’s premium.
+- Community-rating under the ACA requires that insurers cannot charge a high-risk individual more than three times the amount of a low-risk individual’s premium.
 This results in the elderly and sick benefiting at the expense of the young and healthy, because these low-risk individuals will pay higher premiums to subsidize the health care costs of the high-risk population.
-For the exchanges to maintain a balanced risk pool, the Obama administration projected that healthy 18-34-year-olds need to represent 40% of total enrollees.
-Of North Carolina’s 600,000 enrollees, just 27% of signups are in this demographic.
+For the exchanges to maintain a balanced risk pool, the Obama administration projected that healthy 18-to-34-year-olds need to represent 40 percent of total enrollees.
+Of North Carolina’s 549,000 people that selected a marketplace plan for 2017, just 28 percent of signups are in this demographic.

-- Only two insurance companies offer plans on North Carolina’s exchange – Blue Cross and Blue Shield (BCBS NC) and Cigna.
-BCBS NC is the only insurer operating in all 100 counties in the state.
-Cigna will begin offering plans in just five counties in the Raleigh/Durham area in 2017.
-In other words, 95 percent of North Carolina’s counties will have Blue Cross and Blue Shield as the only insurance carrier offering non-group policies.
+- As of now, only two insurance companies offer plans on North Carolina’s exchange – Blue Cross and Blue Shield (BCBSNC) and Cigna.
+BCBSNC is the only insurer operating in all 100 counties in the state.
+Cigna offers plans in just five counties in the Raleigh-Durham area.

-- BCBS NC has asked the North Carolina Department of Insurance (DOI) to be able to increase their 2017 Obamacare plan rates by an average of 18.8%.
+- The North Carolina Department of Insurance (DOI) recently approved BCBSNC’s rate request to increase 2018 ACA plan rates by an average of 14 percent.